-Just before Christmas, members of the MGHfC Family Advisory Council wrapped gifts hand-picked by families for their children at the Toy Shop on Ellison 18.
+Just before Christmas, members of the MGfC Family Advisory Council wrapped gifts hand-picked by families for their children at the Toy Shop on Ellison 18.
 For children staying in the hospital, opening newly-wrapped gifts brought joy and spirit to the holiday season.
-The FAC at MGHfC is made up of 15 parents of patients who meet regularly with hospital staff and leadership to promote family-centered care and initiate quality improvements.
+The FAC at MGfC is made up of 15 parents of patients who meet regularly with hospital staff and leadership to promote family-centered care and initiate quality improvements.
 Many of the parents who serve on the FAC know from personal experience what it is like to spend the holidays in the hospital.

-Every year, John Hancock Child Life and Wellness Services at MGHfC transforms the conference room on Ellison 18 into a Holiday Toy Shop where families can select gifts for their children who are staying on the inpatient units, free of charge.
+Every year, John Hancock Child Life and Wellness Services at MGfC transforms the conference room on Ellison 18 into a Holiday Toy Shop where families can select gifts for their children who are staying on the inpatient units, free of charge.
 Toy donations for children of all ages come in year-round from families, the Boston Bruins and other organizations.
 Members of the FAC wrap the gifts for children to open in their hospital rooms.

 “When you have a child who’s in the hospital, it can be hard to find time to shop and wrap gifts,” said Jamie Rossi, MS, CCLS, a child life specialist in Pediatric Endoscopy.”We hope this helps ease that stress so families can enjoy the holidays with one another.”